 - 12.3% of woman and 5.4% of men say “every time”.

 - On average, men said about half of the time, whereas women said 43% of the time.

 So, interestingly 12.6% of men say they give their wife oral sex every time, and 12.3% of women say their husband gives them oral sex every time.
 It’s nice when things match up like that.
 However, oral sex on men doesn’t seem to line up quite so nicely.
-While 9.0% of women say they give their wives oral sex “every time”, only 5.4% of men say they do.
+While 9.0% of women say they give their husbands oral sex “every time”, only 5.4% of men say they do.

 So, this begs the question: Why are the numbers so different depending on which spouse you ask?